charlottekyng/usb-modules-v2/README.md

 ```

 #### QC
-The following will work for both Illumina and Ion Torrent sequencing,
+Most of the following will work for both Illumina and Ion Torrent sequencing, unless otherwise specified.
-and will collect the appropriate metrics based on capture method and target panel.

 *Pre-requisites:* BAMs in `bam/` after alignment with an appropriate aligner.

 ```
-make bam_metrics
-make fastqc
-make genotype
+make bam_metrics       # This should be done for every dataset make fastqc            # This is occasionally useful for checking the quality of the sequencing (but isn't too useful most of the time) make genotype          # This is useful for confirming that sample pairs/sets came from the correct patient make facets_poolednorm # (Illumina only) This is useful for confirming that the germline samples are not contaminated with tumor cells
 ```

 #### Germline variant calling

 *Pre-requisites:* BAMs in `bam/` after alignment with an appropriate aligner.

 For Illumina, GATK v4 following the Best Practice guidelines is implemented and tested.
+*IMPORTANT*: If you are using targeted sequencing (e.g. WES or any other kind of targeted panel, set `NUM_JOBS=3` or a similarly small number as one of the steps in GATK writes a huge number of files.
+This does not apply to WGS.
 ```
-make gatk # IMPORTANT: limit NUM_JOBS to a small number, e.g. 3.
-It writes a huuuuuge number of temporary files!
+make gatk
 ```

-For Ion Torrent, TVC is implemented but not well tested.
+For Ion Torrent, TVC is implemented.
 ```
 make tvc
 ```